Kabanos: Etymology and history

 The name comes from the word kaban, an old obsolete term used in eastern parts of Poland for a young male pig fattened with potatoes specially for making this kind of sausage (hence kabanos, 'made of kaban').
 The word kaban with a similar meaning is also present in other neighbouring languages; it was initially loaned from Turkic languages where it denotes a boar (compare kaban, qaban, қабан, cognate with yaban).

-Kabanosy are known to have been produced since medieval times at least, and because of their long-lasting capabilities they were considered perfect food for soldiers and travellers, which is reflected by kabanos' design traits: thinness, usually very extended length, and shape in which they are always kept.
+Kabanosy (also known as cabanossi in Australia and New Zealand) are known to have been produced since medieval times at least, and because of their long-lasting capabilities they were considered perfect food for soldiers and travellers, which is reflected by kabanos' design traits: thinness, usually very extended length, and shape in which they are always kept.
 According to some historians, they were hung around the neck like a necklace, allowing horsemen to eat on the go without stopping for a food break.
 For the same reason, they were also used as hiking food and are very common among Gorals.
 Tighter, smaller wraps of long kabanosy — as sold nowadays — were also common among foot soldiers (and travellers).
 Smaller kabanos wrapping allowed it to be "worn" on a wrist and eaten while marching.

 Nowadays, kabanosy are made using different spices, and come in many different flavours.
 Before the 20th century, various spices were also being used in the production of kabanosy, giving them locally distinct tastes, which differed between various regions of Poland.